 In South Dakota, there are also two non-Medicaid programs that are state funded that offer assistance with senior care.
 These programs are also intended to prevent or delay institutional care of the elderly, allowing them to instead age at home.

-The Division of Adult Services and Aging (ASA) In-Home Services program offers elderly South Dakota residents up to $750 worth of care services each month for care assistance.
+The Division of Adult Services and Aging (ASA) In-Home Services program offers elderly South Dakota residents up to approximately $1,000 worth of care services each month.
 Supports may include personal care, telehealth, personal emergency response systems (PERS), nursing services, and medical supplies and equipment.

 In addition to the state specific programs that assist in covering the cost of elderly care in South Dakota, there are also federal and non-profit programs available.
 In order to find other programs that assist in paying for care or reduce your out-of-pocket cost, make sure to use our Resource Locator Tool.
 This tool makes it easy to locate and consider all of your options and choose the program that best fits the circumstances.
 Eldercare loans and programs that aid veterans with assisted living are other available options.